ajackson2681/codex/README.md

 ### Libraries used

-- Derivation of [LiquidCrystal440](https://github.com/jurs/liquidcrystal440), which is in turn a derivation of the [Original Arduino Library](https://github.com/arduino-libraries/LiquidCrystal).
-I just named it back to **LiquidCrystal** though.
+- Originally used a derivation of [LiquidCrystal440](https://github.com/jurs/liquidcrystal440), which is in turn a derivation of the [Original Arduino Library](https://github.com/arduino-libraries/LiquidCrystal).
+  - Now uses a driver that is purpose-written for this device
 - **TinyUSB** - USB HID host
 - **no-OS-FatFS-SD-SPI-RPi-Pico** - SD card / FAT filesystem (submodule)